Arizona Family Caregiver Reimbursement Program Frequently Asked Questions (FAQ’s)

 - Signed Medical Need Verification Form

-The form must be signed by a Physician, Nurse Practitioner (NP) or Physician’s Assistant (PA) to validate assistance with one (1) or more activities of daily living requirement.
+The form must be signed by a Physician, Nurse Practitioner (NP) or Physician’s Assistant (PA), or a case manager or care coordinator to validate assistance with one (1) or more activities of daily living requirement.
 The qualified family member must:

 - Require assistance with one (1) or more activities of daily living (toileting, bathing, dressing, grooming, eating, mobility, or transferring).